RonasIT/dispose-bag/README.md

     }
 ```

-So you don't need manually unsubscribe in `ngOnDestroy` like this:
+So you don't need manually unsubscribe in `ngOnDestroy` in this way:

 ```ts
  public ngOnDestroy(): void {